 The Anchorage School District is working with local pediatricians to create a plan for students and their families.
-Schools are taking precaustions to keep students healthy and are depending on parents to know when kids should stay home from school.
+Schools are taking precautions to keep students healthy and are depending on parents to know when students should stay home from school.

-When to stay home and call your child's doctor's office
+When to stay home and call your student's doctor's office

 - Fever greater than 100.4*F, chills, or a presumed fever (your child feels very warm)

 - Sore throat

 - Exposure to someone with the above symptoms or someone with known COVID-19

 - If your child has traveled outside the state of Alaska, they will need to follow the state guidelines on testing / quarantine before returning to school